Pilot's tip of the week

 Penny:

-“When you have these thoughts, first ask if there is a concrete action you need to perform to solve the problem.
-That would be brushing up your crosswind technique with a good instructor.
+“When you have these thoughts, first ask yourself if there is a concrete action you need to perform to solve the problem.
+In this case, that would be brushing up your crosswind technique with a good instructor.

-As far as your mental technique to stop the unwanted thoughts when you go fly with that instructor, try Thought Blocking.
+As for the best mental technique to stop the unwanted thoughts when you go fly with that instructor, try Thought Blocking.

 Imagine a stop sign.
 Take note of the color and number of sides as you see the sign in your mind.
 Once the picture is clear, say the word ‘stop’ in your head.
 This will interrupt the flow of unwelcome thoughts and allow you to direct your attention elsewhere.
 Tell yourself that you’re fixing the problem that led to the bad landing.
 These thoughts are just thoughts.
 They are not accurate.
 You will be safe to tackle the wind.

-This works because you can’t use the same part of yourself for two things at once.
-You can walk and chew gum but cannot chew gum and eat popcorn.
-You cannot imagine the stop sign and say the word ‘stop’ and hear the intrusive thoughts because you are blocking both your auditory and visual systems.
+You can sing two notes sequentially, but you cannot sing a chord.
+You can walk and chew gum, but cannot chew gum and eat popcorn at the same time.
+You cannot imagine the stop sign and say the word ‘stop,’ and still hear the intrusive thoughts because you are blocking both your auditory and visual systems.

-I’ve seen this work with my students, professional clients, and athletes I counsel on Olympic Team USA.
-You may need to follow this process several times after flying with your instructor before the thoughts stop completely, but it will do the trick if you stick with it.”
+I’ve seen this work with my students, professional clients, and athletes.
+You may need to follow this process several times after flying with your instructor before the thoughts stop completely.
+But it will do the trick if you stick with it.”

 Get the Pilot’s Tip of the Week